A formally verified proof of the Central Limit Theorem: Overview of the Central Limit Theorem

-For our formalization, we followed Billingsley's oft-used textbook, \emph{Probability and Measure} \cite{billingsley:95}, which provides an excellent introduction to these subjects.
-Here we briefly review the core concepts and give a precise statement of the Central Limit Theorem.
+For our formalization we followed Billingsley's textbook, \emph{Probability and Measure} \cite{billingsley:95}, which provides an excellent introduction to these topics.
+Here we provide some historical background, briefly review the key concepts, give a precise statement of the Central Limit Theorem, and present an outline of the proof.